 One of the least consumed vegetables is actually one of the most unique, nutritionally therapeutic, and nutrient-dense: the artichoke.
-In 2004, the USDA conducted a large scale study investigating the antioxidant compounds found in a large variety of vegetables, fruits and plant foods.
+In 2004, the USDA conducted a large scale study investigating the antioxidant compounds found in a wide variety of vegetables, fruits and plant foods.
 Artichokes were among the top 4 vegetables.
+Artichokes are a member of the thistle family of plants.
+The most notable of the thistles is known as ‘Milk Thistle’, whose main constituent, Silymarin is among the most well studied liver-supportive and liver detoxifying plant compounds.
+Thus, like its close relative, the artichoke also possesses notable hepatic-modulating properties.

-Additionally, artichoke leaves contain a number of anti-cancer polyphenols such as rutin, quercitin and gallic acid.
+Artichokes, like their relative milk thistle also contain silymarin, a phenol compound that is powerfully hepato-protective.
+Additionally, artichoke leaves contain a number of health-supporting polyphenols such as Rutin, Quercitin and Gallic acid.
 Gallic acid also seems to possess anti-fungal and anti-viral properties, and is even used to treat psoriasis.

-A 2004 study has found that artichoke leaf extract reduces symptoms of IBS (irritable bowel syndrome).
-Artichokes may be part of a nutritional protocol for individuals suffering from GI dysbiosis and gut-related toxicity.
+A 2004 study (Bundy, Walker, et al) has found that artichoke leaf extract reduces symptoms of IBS (irritable bowel syndrome).
+As such, artichokes may be part of a nutritional protocol for individuals suffering from GI dysbiosis and gut-related toxicity.

 Preparation Of Artichokes